EvolutionX-10/Radon/README.md

 ## Beta Testing for Radon

 At the moment I am not completely free but if you are interested in beta testing the bot and helping me out I would be glad.
-Click [here](https://discord.gg/NSUWWDECmv) to join the development server!
+Find me here [`EvolutionX#0001`](https://discord.com)

 ## Developing on Radon